 Excessive levels of glucose in the bloodstream could cause complications for the pregnant person and their unborn baby.
-This is why it is important that a doctor diagnoses gestational diabetes promptly to ensure blood glucose levels are kept stable.
+This is why it is important that a doctor diagnoses gestational diabetes promptly to ensure that blood glucose levels are stable.

-The goal of treatment is to manage blood glucose levels, usually through changes in lifestyle.
+The goal of treatment is to manage blood glucose levels,

-Pregnant people in general should aim for:
+Pregnant women, in general, should aim for:

-- 71 g of protein (minimum amount)
+- at least 71 g of protein per day

-- 28 g of fiber
+- 28 g of fiber per day

-A healthful diet for diabetes includes:
+A healthy diet for someone with diabetes

 - fish or poultry instead of fatty and processed meats